lerwine/isolated-package-feeds/NuGetPuller.CLI/README.md

 ### Show All Packages

 - `--list` **Required** *(stand-alone switch)* List all packages in the local repository.
-  - `--include-versions` - *(Optional - stand-alone switch)* Show all version numbers of each package in teh local repository.
+  - `--include-versions` - *(Optional - stand-alone switch)* Show all version numbers of each package in the local repository.

 Example: